Child Education and Development (exchange)

 One European Credit (ECTS) equals 28 hours of work including class meetings.
 The standard workload for UvA students is 30 ECTS credits per semester.

-Please note that the course catalogue 2018-19 as well as the schedules for the first semester will be published early June and that changes might occur.
+Please note that the course catalogue 2018-19 as well as the schedules will be published early June and that changes might occur.